realrubberduckdev/dp-blog/src/content/dependabot-specific-secrets.md

 ```

 # The solution
 Took me a few search attempts to locate [this comment on GitHub](https://github.com/Azure/static-web-apps/issues/788#issuecomment-1216570180).
 Essentially, dependabot doesn't use the default set of secrets, rather we need to explicitly provide a set of secrets for it to use.
-It makes sense, we won't want an app sitting outside of our repo to have access to repo/organization secrets.
+It makes sense, we don't want an app sitting outside of our repo to have access to repo/organization secrets.

 The solution is to provide the required secrets for dependabot to use: